d2l-ai/d2l-en/chapter_introduction/index.md

 The regime change from (comparatively) small to big data is a major contributor to the success of modern deep learning.
 To drive the point home, many of the most exciting models in deep learning do not work without large datasets.
-Some others work in the low-data regime, but are no better than traditional approaches.
+Some others work in the small data regime, but are no better than traditional approaches.

 Finally, it is not enough to have lots of data and to process it cleverly.
 We need the *right* data.
-If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
+If the data are full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
-The situation is captured well by the cliché: *garbage in, garbage out*.
+The situation is captured well by the cliché:
+*garbage in, garbage out*.
 Moreover, poor predictive performance is not the only potential consequence.
-In sensitive applications of machine learning, like predictive policing, resumé screening, and risk models used for lending, we must be especially alert to the consequences of garbage data.
+In sensitive applications of machine learning, like predictive policing, resume screening, and risk models used for lending, we must be especially alert to the consequences of garbage data.
 One common failure mode occurs in datasets where some groups of people are unrepresented in the training data.
 Imagine applying a skin cancer recognition system in the wild that had never seen black skin before.
-Failure can also occur when the data does not merely under-represent some groups but reflects societal prejudices.
+Failure can also occur when the data do not merely under-represent some groups but reflect societal prejudices.
+For example,
-For example, if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertently capture and automate historical injustices.
+if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertently capture and automate historical injustices.
 Note that this can all happen without the data scientist actively conspiring, or even being aware.

 ### Models